ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

         <p class="govuk-body">A temporary absence is when a person is allowed to leave prison for a short period.
 This could be to help them prepare for release by attending a work placement or for an exceptional circumstance such as receiving hospital treatment.</p>
         <p class="govuk-body">Temporary absence may be referred to as TAP (temporarily absent prisoner), but we should use temporary absence.</p>
         <h3 class="govuk-heading-m" id="times">times (in prison)</h3>
-        <p class="govuk-body">Use the 24-hour clock for DPS (Digital Prison Services) and any service used by prison staff.
+        <p class="govuk-body">Use the 24-hour clock for DPS and any service used by prison staff.
 For example, 14:00 not 2.00pm.</p>
         <p class="govuk-body">The 24-hour clock should also be used for time input fields.</p>
         <p class="govuk-body">The 24-hour clock is widely used in prisons.
-Research has shown that <a href="https://trello.com/c/D57IWwVT">using the 12-hour clock in prison may cause confusion</a>.</p>
+Research has shown that <a href="https://trello.com/c/D57IWwVT">using the 12-hour clock in prison may cause confusion (MoJ staff only)</a>.</p>
         <p class="govuk-body">If your service is on DPS but is used by both prison and probation staff, it should still use the 24-hour clock.</p>
         <h3 class="govuk-heading-m">times (in probation)</h3>
         <p class="govuk-body">Use the 12-hour clock for services in the probation space.
 For example, 11am.</p>